kelsey-ek/of7azure/GUIDE/Failover.md

 **A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 It is a resource in the cluster just like a node is a cluster resource.**

-1) Create Persistent Volume (with Azure Kubernetes Service)
+1) Create Persistent Volume with Azure Kubernetes Service.

 - From the PVC above, it uses managed-premium storageClass whose provisioner is kubernetes.io/**azure-disk**.
 So, it automatically generates **AzureDisk**(Persistant Volume) in Azure service.